Summer is special for kids. It's different from the school year.

-I remember my childhood summers as carefree.
+I remember my childhood summers fondly.
 I spent endless hours at the pool, learning to swim.
 I devoured books from the library.
 My parents sometimes enrolled me in summer camps, some of which I liked.
 I don't remember studying, exactly, but my mother was at home, and she was a sneaky teacher.
 I suspect I was learning without noticing.

 The complicated history of summer vacation probably has more to do with the sweltering discomfort of a stuffy classroom than with the needs of the fields.
+Before the widespread availability of air conditioning, classrooms were pretty awful in the summer!

 Less than a third of teens are employed in the peak month of July.
 White teens are employed in the summer at dramatically higher rates than nonwhite teens.